krishna-pramod/node-ci-cd/README.md

 # ci-cd deployment

-This is an example of deploying nodejs application to google app engine
+This is an example of deploying a MEAN stack application to google app engine